 An 8-decade study draws important conclusions about who lives the best and longest lives.

-All the way back in 1921, Stanford Professor Dr. Lewis Terman launched a study intended to look at intellectual leadership.
-His primary interest was: high potential.
+Back in 1921, Stanford Professor Dr. Lewis Terman launched a study intended to look at intellectual leadership.
+His primary interest was high potential.

 Dr. Terman studied 1,500 hand-picked boys and girls (all born around 1910).
-The thing is, his interviews were so detailed that his study later became useful in another arena – the longevity lifestyle.
+His interviews were so detailed that his study later became useful in another arena – the longevity lifestyle.

 Who Lives the Longest?